Overview

 Enjoy a buffet lunch.

-- Navigating Communications in a Shifting Policy Landscape (India Phoenix and Jamie Rasmussen, By the Brujas)
+Aligning Roles with Goals (Megan Motil, Parallel Solutions) - Navigating Communications in a Shifting Policy Landscape (India Phoenix and Jamie Rasmussen, By the Brujas)

-- Beyond Access: Designing Equitable Land Trust Programs” (India Phoenix and Jamie Rasmussen, By the Brujas)
+- Beyond Access: Designing Equitable Land Trust Programs (India Phoenix and Jamie Rasmussen, By the Brujas)

 - Planting Seeds of Support: An Interactive Session on Inviting New Donors to Grow with Your Land Trust (Danni Niles, Gathering Waters)